JRBusiness/mmocr/docs/en/tutorials/dataset_types.md

 We have designed new types of dataset consisting of **loader** , **backend**, and **parser** to load and parse different types of annotation files.

 - **loader**: Load the annotation file.
 We now have a unified loader, `AnnFileLoader`, which can use different `backend` to load annotation from txt.
-The original `HardDiskLoader` and `LmdbLoader` will be deprecated.
+The original `AnnFileLoader` and `LmdbLoader` will be deprecated.
 - **backend**: Load annotation from different format and backend.
   - `LmdbAnnFileBackend`: Load annotation from lmdb dataset.
   - `HardDiskAnnFileBackend`: Load annotation file with raw hard disks storage backend.
 The annotation format can be either txt or lmdb.